joematthews/extreme-angular/README.md

 npm install
 ```

-Use the shortcut `CTRL+SHIFT+H` in VSCode to search and replace `opinionated-angular` with your chosen project name.
+Use the shortcut `CTRL+SHIFT+H` in VSCode to search and replace `extreme-angular` with your chosen project name.

 To start the development server run `npm start`.